Studies have not established the effect of fennel on breast cancer

 Women who are pregnant or nursing should not consume fennel or fennel seed since fennel can stimulate the uterus.

 Fennel has been shown to impair the absorption of the antibiotic ciprofloxacin (Cipro) and in all likelihood would interfere similarly with other fluoroquinolone antibiotics.
-Consuming fennel can also interfere with Warfarin (coumadin) and other blood-thinning therapy since it is a source of a plant coumarin.

-Note that while we are continually searching for new evidence specifically concerning this food, there is not much interest in it among breast cancer researchers, so few studies are available.
+Note that while we are continually searching for new evidence specifically concerning this food, there is not much interest in fennel among breast cancer researchers, so few directly relevant studies are available.